-Goldburn P. Maynard Jr. teaches courses on taxation, gratuitous transfers, and elder law.
+Goldburn P. Maynard Jr. teaches courses on taxation, gratuitous transfers, and elder law at the University of Louisville Brandeis School of Law.
 His research focuses on issues of wealth distribution and inequality, tax policy, and America’s aging population.
-His most recent article, Perpetuating Inequality by Taxing Wealth, will be published in the May issue of the Fordham University Law Review.
-It examines the role of narrative and psychology in the battle over the estate tax.
+His most recent essay, They’re Watching You: How the NCAA Infringes on the Freedom of Families, was published in The Wisconsin Law Review Forward.
+It underscores the inherently unjust nature of NCAA rules that disproportionately disadvantage poor individuals of color.

 Prior to joining the faculty, Professor Maynard was a Visiting Assistant Professor at Florida State University College of Law and Washington University School of Law.
 Before entering law teaching, he worked as an estate tax attorney for the Internal Revenue Service.
 He began his career as a tax associate at Skadden, Arps, Slate, Meagher & Flom.